New issue posted every Wednesday

 Plant Growth Database

-Our latest results of plant growth responses to atmospheric CO2 enrichment obtained from experiments described in the peer-reviewed scientific literature are: Hybrid Aspen (Sun et al., 2012) and Sticky Snakeroot (Lei et al., 2012).
+Our latest results of plant growth responses to atmospheric CO2 enrichment obtained from experiments described in the peer-reviewed scientific literature are: Indian Tree of Heaven (Warrier et al., 2013) and Teak (Warrier et al., 2013).

 World Temperatures Database